Myth-busting time! It’s been probably about 7 years since I last dumped dextrose into my post-workout shake.

 The exclusion of post-workout carbs was one of the most beneficial moves I have made.

 It contributes to me being able to stay lean all-year round.
-It also leaves 200-300 calories per day that I can enjoy in food form later in the day instead of wasting them on sugary water.
+It also leaves 200-300 calories per day that I can enjoy in food form instead of wasting them on unhealthy sugar-water.

 On MANS you re-fill your glycogen ‘storage tanks’ at the weekend, and you are always free to have a mid-week carb spike if you feel your workouts are beginning to suffer towards the end of the working week.